TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- Attack collisions
 		- When hurt triggers of two or more players touch, they are pushed away opposite to their facing

-- Let us comfortably drop the item in secondary hand
-	- Alt+G?
-	- The most recent?

 - Structuring entropy
 	- What a client sends to the server?
 		- Necessarily, the contents of mode_player_entropy